 House mice might not sound like the scariest pests around but they can do serious damage to your home, contaminate food and quickly become a large infestation.
 You can learn to recognize the telltale signs of mice in the house.
-If you think you have an infestation, call Aptive Environmental right away for eco-friendly rodent control.
+If you think you have an infestation, call Aptive Environmental right away for effective rodent control.

 Wondering if you have mice in your home?

 Whether you're reading this to be cautious or because you think you might have mice in your home, it's important to learn about the signs of an infestation.

 Of course, the most obvious signal of a mouse infestation is seeing a mouse.
 Mice are nocturnal, but that doesn't mean they'll never venture out in the day.
 If you've seen a mouse scurrying across the floor or found a dead one in the cupboard, it's time to develop a plan for controlling the rest of the infestation.